Statutes & By-laws

 The General Assembly can issue Internal Regulations compatible with the provisions of the Statutes, in order to ensure the functioning of the Association and its administration.

 23.1 In a case of a proposed amendment to the Statutes, the text of the latter shall be attached to the convening notice for the General Assembly which will deliberate on this matter.

 23.2 Decisions to amend the Statutes and dissolve the Association must receive a majority of three quarters of the vote of the national member associations and the majority of three quarters of the vote of member companies.
 In any case, the necessary quorum is 50 % of total membership plus one member of each of the two categories (national member associations and member companies).

-23.3 Amendments to the Statutes shall be submitted to the Ministry of Justice and will be published in the annexes of the Belgian Official Gazette.
+23.3 Amendments to the Statutes shall be published in the annexes of the Belgian Official Gazette.